 Helen studied at the University of Leicester, gaining her PhD in Cognitive Psychology in 2011.
-She is a Senior Research Fellow, Chartered Psychologist and NIHR Career Development Fellowship holder.
+She is Principal Research Fellow, a Chartered Psychologist and NIHR Career Development Fellowship holder.
 Working alongside clinical and academic colleagues in Hearing Sciences at the NIHR Nottingham Biomedical Research Centre, her program of research aims to evaluate novel digital interventions to support adults with hearing loss and those with whom they communicate.

 Funded by the Engineering and Physical Sciences Research Council (EPSRC), Helen's PhD examined how accurate and precise an individual's long-term memory for photographic images might be to inform its potential as a query language for image database retrieval.
 During her PhD, Helen gained experience in eye tracking and mathematical modelling techniques.